Table of Contents

 Increase in Sleep Disturbances

-During perimenopause, estrogen and progesterone levels fluctuate, leading to changes in cortisol and serotonin metabolism in the body.
-As a result, cortisol and serotonin both impact the body’s sleep cycle.
+Inadequate sleep is due to fluctuating estrogen and progesterone levels, which leads to changes in cortisol and serotonin metabolism in the body.
+Both cortisol and serotonin impact the body’s sleep cycle.

-Diagnosing Perimenopause and IBS
+Diagnosing IBS

-Remedies for Perimenopause and IBS
+Treatment for Perimenopause IBS

 Change Fiber Intake